faetefilho/artificial-intelligence-portfolio-of-small-projects/README.md

 - [Deep Artificial Neural Network for Regression](/deep-ann-for-regression/deep_ann_for_regression.ipynb): This application focuses on ANN for determining housing prices on a large dataset.
 The ANN can be easily improved/modified for deeper and wider configuration.
 - Object detection with R-CNN: This is the region proposal based CNN to identify/localize objects within an image.
 Uses VGG16
-- [Object detection with YOLOv4](/object-detection-with-yolov4/YOLO_object_detection.ipynb): Uses YOLOv4 to classify and localize buses and trucks.
-Builds upon available code from other GitHub repositories.
 - [Anomaly detection of credit card transactions using autoencoders](/anomaly-detection-of-credit-card-transactions-using-autoencoders/anomaly_detection_credit_card_transaction_autoencoder.ipynb
 ): We are trying to differentiate between normal and abnormal credit card transactions.
 The reconstruction error scores toguether with threshold are used to help us identify an anomaly.
 - [Multiple Linear Regression with SKLearn](/multiple-linear-regression): Exploratory data analysis and linear regression on a dataset with multiple columns (numerical/categorical).